GSA/ficam-arch/_services/13_access.md

 Usually, authorization occurs immediately after authentication.
 When you log in to a service, you present your credentials, and the service confirms your credentials are valid (authentication) and grants or denies you access based on your assigned permissions (authorization).

 Identity proofing is how you establish an identity.
-Authentication is how you confirm who you are.
+Authentication is how you confirm the identity.
 Authorization is how you use the identity.

 ## Access Management Services